DMGEventsForms/spec/templates/visitor-registration-form.md

 ### [**Fax Number**](../fields.md#fax-number-faxnumber)

-- Visibility: Shown depending on the brand
+- Visibility: Hidden by default, shown depending on the brand
 - Optional if shown

 ### [**Nature of Business**](../fields.md#nature-of-business-natureofbusiness)

-- Visibility: Shown depending on the brand
+- Visibility: Hidden by default, shown depending on the brand
 - Required if shown

 ### [**Interests**](../fields.md#interests-interests)

-- Visibility: Shown depending on the brand
+- Visibility: Hidden by default, shown depending on the brand
 - Required if shown

 ### [**Influence**](../fields.md#influence-influence)

-- Visibility: Shown depending on the brand
+- Visibility: Hidden by default, shown depending on the brand
 - Required if shown

 ### [**Influence Level**](../fields.md#influence-level-influencelevel)